 The volunteer’s elbow is resting on the table as talent helps them grab the handles.

 If the device is on the opposite side of the table from the penetration panel, position the cables and the pneumatic tube so that they pass under the table rather than over the patient [1].
 Authors, will the device be opposite the penetration panel when filming?
-If not, can you place it there temporarily so we have a visual of this, or provide an image of this set-up?
+If not, can you place it there temporarily so we have a visual of this, or provide an image of this set-up? – can be set up on either side at the convenience of filming – cable routing was included for completeness

 Talent positions the cables and the pneumatic tube so that they pass under the table.